What does Stonehenge have to do with memory research? A great deal!

 Having spent a lifetime trying to get the Victorian mammals, birds and spiders right (with a very limited knowledge of the plants and other animals), I knew it was impossible to maintain such a bank of knowledge just by casually picking it up out on the daily gather and hunt.
-Yet this seems to be the assumption of so many who write about hunter-gatherer cultures.
+Yet this seems to be the assumption of so many who write about non-sedentary cultures.

 Oral cultures are too often represented on screen and in much academic writing as some kind of quaint primitive creatures who lived in a permanent fog of superstition.
 If there is a female image, then it is a fertility goddess.
 Rituals are nebulous acts, usually interpreted as appeasing gods, even though many oral cultures don’t have gods who they worship.
 There is never a mention of formal knowledge systems.
 There is rarely, if ever, acknowledgement of human intellect, despite us all being the same species.